shanifahammed/Project-Status/alMarriKitchenApp.md

 - [ ] List of confirmed invoices with a view button to generate delivery note

 Same as invoice without the price details
+## Admin login
+- [ ] Create a login modal to enter password
+- [ ] Call this modal on pages where admin permission is required
+- [ ] Add logout button to header of these pages when logged in
+- [ ] Edit reciept, edit confirmed invoice, financial reports pages, employees pages, payroll pages.

 ## Costing module
 **Collecting data.
 Will update soon...**